annsanity/annsanity/README.md

 ## Hi there 👋

-I'm a Java Developer and a Data Science and AI Enthusiast 🤓
+I'm a Java Developer and an AI Enthusiast 🤓

 **I love working with**